-The 1960s Space Race between the USSR and USA exterminated young boys' worship of westerns.
-Cowboy hats, vests, guns, and holsters were retired to the closet next to toy boats and teddy bears.
+The 1960s Space Race between the USSR and USA exterminated young boys' worship of westerns and we retired cowboy hats, vests, guns, and holsters to the closet next to toy boats and teddy bears.

 During the autumn of 1962 I pleaded with my parents to buy me an astronaut costume for Halloween and my father answered my request with a gleaming John Glenn space suit complete with a visored helmet.
-My older brother dressed up as a green-skinned Martian.
-Frunk had fabricated a ray gun from a broken egg-beater.
-After dinner we were eager to trick or treat, but before leaving the house I purloined sunglasses from my father's dresser without asking for his permission.
+My older brother dressed as a green-skinned Martian and Frunk had fabricated a ray gun from a broken egg-beater.
+After dinner we were eager to trick or treat, but before leaving the house I purloined sunglasses from my father's desk.

-My father was leading my younger siblings around the neighborhood.
+Our father was escorting my younger siblings around the neighborhood.